Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 ![Screenshot of tool dialog](./images/Screenshot_CalculateAccessibilityMatrix_Dialog.png)

 #### Inputs
-* **OD Cost Matrix Layer**: An OD Cost Matrix layer in your map or saved as a .lyr file (see previous section on how to set this up).
+* **OD Cost Matrix Layer**: An OD Cost Matrix layer in your map or saved as a layer file (see previous section on how to set this up).
 * **Origins**: A point feature class representing the locations you want to calculate accessibility measures for.
 For example, your origins might be census block centroids or the centroids of individual parcels.
 * **Destinations**: A point feature class representing the destinations your origins will travel to.
 For example, if you want to measure your origins' level of accessibility to jobs, your Destinations could be the locations of employment centers.
 * **Destinations Weight Field**:  Optionally, choose a field from your Destinations table that will be used as a weight.
 For example, if your destinations represent employment centers, the weight field could be the number of jobs available at each point.
 Only integer and double fields can be used for the weight field.
 If you do not choose a weight field, each destination will be counted as 1.
 * **Start Day (Weekday or YYYYMMDD date)**: Day of the week or YYYYMMDD date for the first start time of your analysis.
-Whether you use a generic weekday or a specific date should depend on the format of your GTFS data.
-Please review the [Specific vs. generic dates section](./AddGTFStoND_UsersGuide.html#Dates) in the User's Guide.
+[Learn when to use a generic weekday or a specific date.](#Dates)
 * **Start Time (HH:MM) (24 hour time)**: The lower end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 For example, 2 AM is 02:00, and 2 PM is 14:00.
 * **End Day (Weekday or YYYYMMDD date)**: If you're using a generic weekday for Start Day, you must use the same day for End Day.
 If you want to run an analysis spanning multiple days, choose specific YYYYMMDD dates for both Start Day and End Day.
 * **End Time (HH:MM) (24 hour time)**: The upper end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 The End Time is inclusive, meaning that a analysis will be performed for the time of day you enter here.